jota-js/asfixy-exec/README.md

 # 📱 Discord

-UnB Team discord to buy and discover new projects: https://discord.com/invite/9PHwxdqMm5
+UnB Team discord to buy and discover new projects:
+(expirado)